garystafford/token-models-reasoning-cost-demo-public/README.md

 Claude Sonnet 5 uses the announced post-promotion standard rate of $3 per million input tokens and $15 per million output tokens.
 AWS promotional launch pricing of $2/$10 remains in effect through August 31, 2026.

 Each completed call is evaluated against the answer key for its suite (`benchmarks/<suite>/expected_answers.json`).
 The answer key is not sent to the models.
 A `PASS` requires valid JSON with the exact expected values and types.
 The strict and recoverable evaluations retain concise mismatch details in the per-call output and saved JSON record.
+Fenced-JSON recoveries are reported for diagnosis but discounted from comparative correctness: Anthropic models can avoid this formatting issue with a capability that is not available through Amazon Bedrock Mantle.
+See [The Right Model and Reasoning Level Depend on the Workload](https://garystafford.medium.com/the-right-model-and-reasoning-level-depend-on-the-workload-482a33d1d644?sharedUserId=garystafford) for the evaluation rationale.

 Every suite's answer key is independently checked by its `verify_answer_key` module.
 The operations verifier exhaustively enumerates the moderate selection and complex worker-allocation problems, then deterministically derives the remaining answers.
 Both benchmark scripts run their suite's verification automatically before their first paid request.
 The operations verifier can also be run directly: